asjadnaqvi/DiD/docs/code/06_combined.md

 <img src="../../../assets/images/allestimators.png" height="300">

-The graph above has some interesting elements.
-First the TWFE model is clearly wrong.
-But so are `eventstudyinteract` and `stackedev`.
-All the other estimators give us estimates that are roughly close to the true values (*to be added*).
-So why do the two packages end up like this?
-I have no idea!
-I tested for a bunch of different options but the results stay roughly the same.
-Three reasons could be: (a) the estimation itself is not fully correcting for heterogenous treatments, (b) the coding of the command is not correctly capuring heterogenous treatments, and (c) I just have the code wrongly specified.
-Please send corrections or suggestions if you have solutions to the above issues.

 You can also try different seeds, different cohorts, and different treatment timings and magnitudes and check how the graphs vary.
 If we throw out the wrong estimators, we can see the results of the remaining packages as follows: